 During the 2nd millennium BC, textile impressions appear in pottery as a feature across a wide region, from the Urals through the Volga to the Baltic Sea and beyond, in communities that evolved from late Corded Ware groups without much external influence.
 It has been traditionally suggested that this stylistic phenomenon was part of a Textile ceramic culture that expanded from the east to the north-west.
 Nevertheless, the decoration proper of textile ware can be easily copied and spread without much long-term interaction or population movement.
 In fact, it is possible to see influences proper of horizontal transmission from several directions.
 In the western area, textile impressions were known since the Corded Ware pottery in Estonia and Finland, and is very common in Kiukainen pottery, immediately preceding Textile wares of Finland.
 Therefore, groups like Paimio/Asva and western Sarsa show most likely cultural continuity (Lavento 2001).

-Finnish subgroups often related to the Netted Ware, like Sarsa, Tomitsa, or Kainuu developed quite differently, some from local knowledge and traditions without any necessary new craftsmen, others probably due to some incoming groups or individuals (Lavento 2001).
+Finnish subgroups often related to the Netted Ware, like Sarsa, Tomitsa, or Kainuu developed quite differently, some from local knowledge and traditions (Figure 77) without any necessary new craftsmen, others probably due to some incoming groups or individuals (Lavento 2001).
 In fact, Late Textile ceramics from the Gulf of Finland show more similarities with Netted Ware, which supports the presence of changing trends.
-A general preference for textile impression is obviously seen across all these groups, with different stylistic trends—first western, then south-eastern—suggesting a close association of all these groups, but not necessarily much mobility (Damm 2012).
+A general preference for textile impression is obviously seen across all these groups, with different stylistic trends—first western, then south-eastern—suggesting a close association between them, but not necessarily much mobility (Damm 2012).

 To the west, in Norway and Sweden, these vessels were predominantly tempered with asbestos, which points to a different transmission of knowledge (learning networks) where the use of asbestos continued, although the copying of textile decorations indicate a positive association with eastern communities.
 To the north, in northern Finland, the expansion of Textile ware represented an expansion of the technology, contrasting with local traditions of sub-Neolithic Lovozero and Pasvik asbestos-tempered pottery (Damm 2012).

 The influence of Akozino culture reached Finland late, at the end of the Late Bronze Age and beginning of the Early Iron Age, when the influence of the Nordic Bronze Age culture on the Gulf of Finland was already declining.
-At this time, the Paimio ceramics of the coast evolved into the Morby ceramics in Finland (ca. 700 BC - AD 200 BC), and the corresponding Asva Ware of Estonia evolved into the Ilmandu style ceramics, Latvia, and Mälaren area in Sweden (Parpola 2013).
+At this time, the Paimio ceramics of the coast evolved into the Morby ceramics in Finland (ca. 700 BC - AD 200 BC), and the corresponding Asva Ware of Estonia evolved into the Ilmandu style ceramics (Figure 78), also including Latvia, and the Mälaren area in Sweden (Parpola 2013).

 At the same time as the new ornamentation appears, early tarand graves appear (ca. 800–400 BC) in the coastal areas of northern and western Estonia and on the islands, roughly contemporary with the emergence of similar graves in south-western Finland, eastern Sweden, northern Latvia and Courland.
 Tarands are described as “mortuary houses”, corner-joined horizontal log cabins, in which ancestral bones were stored, and it is quite common to find them forming long rows of rectangular ‘yards’ or ‘enclosures’.
 Such ‘houses of the dead’ have their origin of similar burial rites in the Akozino–Akhmylovo culture, and grave goods contain ornaments from the Upper and Middle Volga region, while cultural continuity is evidenced by Ilmandu-type pottery (Parpola 2013).